 (iv) having the manufacturer’s recommendation that items with a total value of at least $30,000 stored in the safe be eligible for insurance cover.

+[Clause 1 inserted in Gazette 25 Jun 1993 p.
+3084; amended in Gazette 24 Jun 1994 p.
+2870.]

 2. Additional security requirements

-(1) A drug or drugs of addiction in an amount greater than the amount prescribed by regulation 56A shall be protected by a detection device complying with the Australian Standard having the designation AS 2201.3 and entitled “Intruder alarm systems Part 3: Detection devices for internal use” published by the Standards Association of Australia including any amendment thereto made before the commencement of the Poisons Amendment Regulations (No. 2) 1993 1.
+(1) A drug or drugs of addiction in an amount greater than the amount prescribed by regulation 56A shall be protected by a detection device complying with the Australian Standard having the designation AS 2201.3 and entitled “Intruder alarm systems Part 3: Detection devices for internal use” published by the Standards Association of Australia 5 including any amendment thereto made before the commencement of the Poisons Amendment Regulations (No. 2) 1993 1.